-Teens, The Internet, & Social Media: Seven Steps that might Save your Kid
+Kids, The Internet, & Social Media: Seven Steps that might Save your Kid (this summer)

-It is a simple fact: We are raising our kids in a world unlike anything we knew growing up.
-Technology is changing at lightning speed, and it is so important that we have some kind of a game plan for how we are going to deal with it.
+But if there is one area that is worth working really hard to get it right, it is what our kids are doing online.
+It is so important that we have some kind of a game plan for how we are going to deal with it.
 As overwhelming as it can be, this is NOT the time to stick our heads in the sand.

-There are of course many reasons to be aware and even strategic when it comes to kids, the internet and social media.
+There are of course many reasons to be aware and even strategic when it comes to kids and screens.
 Cyber-bullying is an issue, as is the concern for your kids’ information or photos being passed around online.
 That is scary stuff.
 Kids need to protect their reputation for the sake of future jobs and relationships, and the list goes on.
 (Obviously, there is more than a single post could ever cover.)

 More than anything else though, I want to protect my boys from pornography.
 The statistics (<– click to read some) on pornography use and addiction are staggering.
-(Click here to read some.)
 Pornography hurts people, ruins marriages, and destroys families.
-Oh and keep in mind: most pornography addictions are traced back to exposure in the early teenage years. {And if you really need a wake-up call, just listen to what Ted Bundy had to say just hours before his execution.
-(And he lived before the internet!!)}
+Oh and keep in mind: most pornography addictions are traced back to exposure in the early teenage years.

 So it’s true: I want my boys to have a holy fear of pornography.
 I put it right up there with smoking crack and joining a terrorist group.
 Boys: Don’t.
 Even.
 Go near it.